 parabolic dish collector

 Parabolic dish collector with a mirror-like reflectors and an absorber at the focal point.
-Image courtesy of SunLabs, Dept.
+Image courtesy of SunLabs, Dept. of Energy.

 A parabolic dish collector is a concentrating solar collector that is similar in appearance to a large satellite dish, but has mirror-like reflectors and an absorber at the focal point.
 A parabolic dish system uses a computer and dual-axis tracking to follow the Sun across the sky and concentrate the Sun's rays onto the receiver located at the focal point in front of the dish.
 In some systems, a heat engine, such as a Stirling engine, is linked to the receiver to generate electricity.
 Parabolic dish systems can reach 1000°C at the receiver, and achieve the highest efficiencies for converting solar energy to electricity in the small-power capacity range.